 $26.54-$34.92 Hourly / $2,123.15-$2,793.68 BiWeekly /

-In the Department of Rehabilitation Services, this class is accountable for independently performing a full range of tasks in evaluating, instructing and licensing persons with physical disabilities requiring special equipment in order to operate a motor vehicle.
+In the Department of Aging and Disability Services, this class is accountable for independently performing a full range of tasks in evaluating, instructing and licensing persons with physical disabilities requiring special equipment in order to operate a motor vehicle.

 Works under the general supervision of the Driver Training Program for Persons with Disabilities Consultant or other employee of higher grade.